know-mad/new_portfolio/README.md

 </h2>

 ## Objective
-Objective was to build my professional business website using the React based platform Gatsby.js.
-The website highlights my experience, projects worked on, and contact information for clients to request web development services.
+Objective was to build my professional portfolio website using the React based platform Gatsby.js.
+The website highlights my experience, projects worked on, and contact information.
 The website is search engine optimized with on-page SEO and each page targets specific keywords used for ranking on google search.

 ## Technologies Used
 1. HTML5